Accessible Learning Labs — Knowledge Resource

 Who is at the table — whose knowledge shapes the work

 The people closest to the barrier are the most useful guides to finding it.
-Capacity building work designed without input from the communities most affected by existing facilitation practices tends to produce changes that are visible on paper and marginal in experience.
+Capacity building work designed without input from the communities most affected by existing practices tends to produce changes that are visible on paper and marginal in experience.

 ↑ Back to contents